 - Spanish Club

-To see a full list of clubs or to start your own club, visit the Registered Student Organizations (RSOs) page.
+To find more clubs or start your own club, visit Student Organizations and Clubs.

 Cougar Pride Club

 This club is made up of students and alumni of WSU Vancouver who believe all Cougs are created equal.
 Similar to many GSAs (Gay/Straight Alliance), we work to ensure an inclusive environment for LGBTQQIAA students at WSU Vancouver.

 The Environmental Science and Sustainability Club is an outlet for creativity and positive change on the WSUV campus and the planet.
 Connect with like-minded individuals both on campus and in outside organizations.
 Come share your appreciation of the natural world while making a difference.

 The First Nations Club aims to give Native students the power to create and share indigenous ideas and information in a safe an inclusive space, and to build community among First Nations students, staff and faculty.
 Join us in exploring our own cultural practices and traditions, and raising awareness about issues impacting Native students.

 The mission of ISA is to promote a multicultural exchange of perspectives between International and American students, faculty, administrators and staff members of the WSU Vancouver community.

 The mission of the LSA Club is to promote recruitment and retention of Latino/a students and to disseminate information about the diversity of Latin cultures.
 We work to facilitate specific activities which include: hosting empowerment sessions, reaching out and making connections in our community, holding on-campus events and designing outreach activities for new students and their families.

 Questions?
 Email Andrea Olvera Gonzalez at firstname.lastname@example.org.